Jayita11/Profit-Analysis-Dashboard-Excel/README.md

 - **Problem Solving**: Identified and addressed challenges in data integration and dashboard design.
 - **Communication**: Effectively communicated findings and insights through a well-structured dashboard.

-## Usage
-To use this project, download the repository from GitHub and open the Power BI file.
-Ensure that the dataset is correctly linked to the Fact Table and Dim Tables in Power Pivot.
-Use the interactive filters for country, products, and months to explore the data dynamically.